 The SBLC operates as a law firm.
 Interns track their time and maintain client files.
 Interns may participate in community outreach events or other public speaking engagements designed to educate and assist small businesses.

-Interns also attend a seminar on Fridays from 8:30am to 10:25am at the law school.
+The weekly seminar is on Fridays from 8:30am to 10:25am at the law school.
 Outside reading or other preparation for the Friday seminars typically does not exceed three hours per week.
 The seminars cover substantive legal topics as well as practical skills, and provide interns opportunities to discuss their client matters with other interns.

 Interns are evaluated on their attendance and performance during their office hours, seminar participation, ability to incorporate and adjust to feedback from the clinical professor(s), and written assignments.
 Attendance at clinic sessions, Friday seminars, and Boot Camp is mandatory.

 The SBLC patent program is by application only.
 Interns must be eligible to take the patent bar.